-The Program Interns spend the summer conducting independent research at the Holden Arboretum, a part of Holden Forests & Gardens, located near Cleveland, OH.
-The Arboretum offers over 3,600 acres of forested land, extensive living plant collections, and high-tech laboratories.
-In addition to research activities, interns will be involved in field trips and professional development, such as: weekly journal clubs, scientific lectures, networking with other scientific researchers in the greater Cleveland area, and presenting a poster of their research at Holden’s SEARCH symposium.
+Interns spend the summer conducting independent research at the Holden Arboretum, a part of Holden Forests & Gardens, located near Cleveland, Ohio.
+The Arboretum offers over 3,500 acres of forested land, extensive living plant collections, and high-tech laboratories.
+In addition to research activities, interns will be involved in field trips and professional development, such as weekly journal clubs, scientific lectures, networking with other scientific researchers in the greater Cleveland area, and presenting a poster of their research at Holden Forests & Gardens’ SEARCH symposium.

 Skills learned over the summer may include: plant and insect identification, extracting, amplifying, and analyzing DNA, or using an LI-6400 to measure plant gas exchange.
 Regardless of the area of focus, interns will also learn about experimental design, reading and critiquing scientific literature, data analysis in R, and scientific communication.

-Eligibility Open to US citizens and permanent residents who are current undergraduates or recent graduates.
-Holden Arboretum is an Equal Opportunity Employer committed to hiring a diverse and talented workforce.
+- Eligibility – Open to U.S. citizens and permanent residents who are current undergraduates or recent graduates.
+The Holden Arboretum is an Equal Opportunity Employer committed to hiring a diverse and talented workforce.
 Interns are responsible for their own transportation.

 The Research Department hosts volunteers year-round.
 Volunteers help with a wide variety of tasks ranging from setting up experiments in the field, greenhouse, and laboratory, collecting data, processing samples, and archiving data.

 Contact Sarah Hartley, the Arboretum’s volunteer coordinator, for volunteer opportunities.